Triumph

 1996 Triumph Tiger

 CarHunch analysed 157 real MOT records for the 1996 Triumph Tiger.
-This breakdown of actual test outcomes — pass rates, defect profiles, mileage data — isn't published anywhere else.
+Real test outcomes — pass rates, defect profiles, mileage data — from verified DVLA records.
+Updated as new MOTs are recorded.

 The 1996 Triumph Tiger passes its MOT at 85.4%, comfortably above the UK average of 80%, which is reassuring—but one in four of these bikes have recorded a dangerous defect at some point, a concern worth taking seriously when inspecting a specific example.
 Petrol models (which make up the cohort) show consistent results at 85.2% pass rate.